 Costs of Protectionism

-For instance, suppose that China can produce 10 toys and 10 appliances per hour, while the U.S. can produce only 3 appliances or 6 toys per hour per hour.
-The U.S. has a comparative advantage in toys and can trade them with China for appliances.
+For instance, suppose that China can produce 10 toys and 10 appliances per hour, while the United States can produce only 3 appliances or 6 toys per hour.
+The United States has a comparative advantage in toys and can trade them with China for appliances.
 Without trade, the opportunity cost per appliance was 2 toys, but that cost can be reduced to 1 toy by trading with China.